agude/agude.github.io/_books/blindsight.md

   human but likely not conscious.

 They approach the alien ship _Rorschach_.
 Although it seems to communicate in English, they realize it just pattern-matches and does not understand language.
 They board _Rorschach_, capturing aliens called Scramblers---extremely intelligent but, like _Rorschach_ and Sarasti, not conscious.
+The Scramblers escape, and the crew realizes _Rorschach_ planted them intentionally to be captured. _Rorschach_ has been manipulating them from the start.

 The book argues consciousness may have accidentally evolved in humans and now hinders us.
 The less conscious characters are more capable---James, with four